 Of course, bereavement isn’t the only time you experience feelings of loss.
 You could be coming through the break-up of a relationship, mourning the end of a career, or feeling empty now your kids have flown the nest.
 You might also experience anticipatory grief, in cases where a loved one has dementia or a terminal illness.

-Our therapists with expertise in bereavement and loss counselling will support you through your loss, for as long as it takes, and help you create a future with new possibilities.
+Our therapists with expertise in bereavement counselling and loss will support you through your loss, for as long as it takes, and help you create a future with new possibilities.